Moonflower2022/Updated_IPD_Nueva/README.md

 ## todo

-* check that each paste bin only has 10 functions
 * why are we importing everything from our modules
-  * put control settings in a class (so)
+* put control settings in a class
 * redo command line parsing
 * actually put in what the significant changes are
 * export the pairwise as csv too
+* parse strategies from each file, turn them into lists of individual functions to import individually
+  * some pastebins were all dying because some of the functions had syntax errors
+  * change the maximum number of funcitons to only load the first 10 instead of just killing the pastebin